Click plan to view in Google Maps

 Between

-1941-49 the McAusland family were tenants of Lot 24.
+1941-49 the McAusland family were tenants on Lot 24.

-I caught up with Randy McAusland in 2012 (now DJ 'Randy
+I caught up with Randy McAusland in 2012 (then hosting as DJ Randy

-Neal' on wobofm.com in Cincinnati) whose parents, John & Helen,
+Neal on wobofm.com in Cincinnati) whose parents, John & Helen,

 happiest, most free-spirited times of my life were in

-Banjotown," he says, "biking to the post office/grocery
+Banjo Town," he says, "biking to the post office/grocery

 exploring the Montgomery Estate, riding the old P&W